rapidfish/personnummer/README.md

   - Automatic error correction is achieved if turn on the 'forgiving flag' when trying to calculate a Personnummer with an 'invalid checksum' number.
   - The forgiving flag also lets you handle Personnumer with a birthdate set in the future (thus 'unborn' persons).
 Making its category still parsable.

+## New Features added (2024-04-18)
+  - handles Samordningsnummer
+  - Organisationsnummer
+  - Helper class method to extract Zodiac information (Western zodiac signs)
+  - Helper class method as an attempt to extract the animal name of a birth year, according to the ancient Chinese Zodiac calendar (Tungshu).

 ## Example ...